sdcote/caddyshack/README.md

 # Caddy Shack
 This is a project to build a Caddy docker image with plugins from source.
 It was created specifically to act as a proxy front-end to a Prometheus time series database, but can be used for many more applications.
 Just supply your own `Caddyfile` (see the [primer](https://caddyserver.com/tutorial/caddyfile)) and the image will serve [just about anything](https://github.com/caddyserver/examples).

-You can use this project to create customized builds of the Caddy server to meet you specific needs.
+You can use this project as a template to create customized builds of the Caddy server to meet you specific needs.

 ### Usage